bboortz/datasafe/README.md

 Your data is stored on a sd card in an encrypted way.
 There are no other interfaces.

+# Current Features

+!!
+This software is currently only a click dummy.
+I'm working on it !!

+# Planned Features

+see IDEAS.md

 # Hardware Requirements

 * Arduino 		(tested with an UNO r3)
 * NFC Reader/Writer 	(tested with adafruit PN532 RFID/NFC Shield 13.56MHz)
 * Touchscreen Display 	(tested with adafruit 2.8" TFT LCD shield w/Touchscreen)

 # Software Requirements